pretix/pretix-docs/docs/topics/taxes.md

 "Reverse charge" is a rule in European Union VAT legislation that specifies how taxes are paid if the seller and buyer of a good reside in different EU countries.
 If the buyer is registered as a VAT-paying business in their country, you charge them only the net price without taxes and state that the buyer is responsible for paying the correct taxes.

-If you want to use reverse charge or custom rules specific to businesses with VAT IDs, you have to ask your customers for their VAT ID.
+If you want to use reverse charge, you have to ask your customers for their VAT ID.
 Navigate to :navpath:Your event → :fa3-wrench: Settings → Invoicing:.
 Switch to the :btn:Address form: tab and make sure that the boxes next to "Ask for invoice address" and "Ask for VAT ID" are checked.
 Click the :btn:Save: button to confirm.